 I looked down at myself.
 Same shirt I had worn last night.
 Oh, and that wonderful reminder.
 The tavern, the old geezer, and the lump on my head.
 Yep, right on schedule.

 “What’s wrong, Bwather?”
-Alice asked, wide-eyed and innocent once more, tugging at my sleeve as though I might pull apart right then and there.
+Alice asked, wide-eyed once more, tugging at my sleeve as though I might pull apart right then and there.
 Meanwhile, Aeryn arched an eyebrow, still with her arms defiantly crossed, giving me that look.

 “Please don’t tell me you’re going mental again, Alex,” Aeryn remarked, slightly sarcastic this time.
 She kept her sharp gaze fixed on me as if she could read my mind.